 Both schools conduct various extracurricular activities aimed at inculcating a sense of national identity and a sense of affiliation in their students.
 At Masar, the school dedicates a week annually for activities that commemorate the Palestinian Land Day that represents the events of March 30, 1976, when a general strike and marches were organized in Palestinian towns across Israel to protest of land expropriation in the Galilee.
 In the ensuing confrontations with the Israeli army and police, six unarmed Palestinian citizens were killed, about one hundred were injured, and hundreds were arrested (Amara and Kabaha, 2005).
 Related activities include visits to social clubs for the elderly to listen to their stories of the events on that day, voluntary work in the surrounding community and reciting poetry of prominent Palestinian-Arab poets.
 The subject of identity is frequently raised and discussed in various lessons.
 In an observation of a ‘general education’ class, a group of students presented information, pictures and videos depicting ordinary life in Palestinian-Arab towns and cities before the Nakba (‘Catastrophe’) commemoration day.
 They showed a black and white documentary film that depicts life in 1925 in the former Palestinian-Arab city of Tabariyya (Tiberias).
 This was followed by another short documentary featuring interviews with displaced residents of the city who talked about their memories of the city before the Nakba, the Judaization of the city and the ensuing displacement.
 The aim of this activity according to the teacher was “to search for identity by exposing students to Palestinian memory, Palestinian cities, and Palestinian writers and poets.”

 In Hewar, the school also conducts similar activities aimed at reviving the Palestinian-Arab memory.
 For instance, each year the school organizes a trip to the sites of displaced Palestinian-Arab villages with the aim of raising awareness of their names and locations.
 One teacher commented: “The school provides us the space to incorporate learning materials that reflect Palestinian identity.”
 The teacher further added, “This is very important for me as a teacher and as a mother because I believe that it’s the duty of each Palestinian student to know his/her history, particularly when this history is absent in the curriculum of mainstream education.”
 A geography and history teacher at Hewar stated that in her classes she raises political issues such as the Palestinian cause, Jewish immigration to Palestine, the Arab-Israeli conflict, the role of the Rothschild family in the establishment of Israel, settlement building in the West Bank, land appropriation, and home demolitions in Palestinian-Arab localities in Israel.

+The education field has been a central arena for religious, ethnic, and national minorities’ struggles for cultural recognition and group-based rights worldwide, especially in divided societies (Gallagher 2004).
+Therefore, the schools' emphasis on strengthening students' sense of Palestinian national and cultural identity represent actions that a minority can initiate in the education field to attain a more just and equitable majority–minority relationship which acknowledges their collective memory and identity (Kymlicka, 1995).
+This is particularly pertinent in the Palestinian-Arab context where the Israeli state has been manipulating the Arab education system and its goals, aiming to create a politically impotent minority with no history and national roots to identify with (Makkawi, 2002).

 3.2.3 Proactive parental engagement